 I love dinners out with friends so that was 100 percent out of the question when trying to figure out what to cut.
 Instead, I ditched my expensive gym in favour of free YouTube workouts, learned to love leftovers from Monday to Thursday and raided the office coffee machine each morning for an extra $75 a week.
 And because I didn’t feel like I was missing out, I managed to keep it up for more than a year.

 If the idea of months on the couch fills you with dread, find some free activities around you.
 I think I lasted a total of two weeks (in winter) of self-imposed solitude before I was ready to crack, but as going out is one of the biggest budget-busters, I really relied on free activities instead.

-Sydney, my hometown is great for free events and activities, from Vivid to Tropfest, museums to weekend markets, there is so much stuff going on that its easy to avoid the shops (see tip #2), the movies or more expensive activities that will eat into your weekly budget.
+Sydney, my hometown is great for free events and activities.
+From Vivid to museums and weekend markets, there’s so much stuff going on that it’s easy to avoid the shops (see tip #2), the movies or more expensive activities that’ll eat into your weekly budget.
 I found some great walks around, like Bondi to Bronte and Bradley’s Head to Balmoral which were a cool, free way to see more of my city and also improved my fitness.